jbcoe/polymorphic_value/README.md

     git submodule update --init

 ## Building
 The build uses cmake.
-To build and run tests, run the follwing from the console:
+To build and run tests, run the following from the console:

     cmake . && cmake --build . && ctest